Is Mormonism properly defined as a cult?

-Much controversy has occurred in recent years regarding how Bible-believing Christians should view the teachings of the Mormon Church.
+Answer: Much controversy has occurred in recent years regarding how Bible-believing Christians should view the teachings of the Mormon Church.
 Mormons call themselves “Christians,” and they take exception to Mormonism being called a “cult.”

 First, we should clearly define cult.
 One general definition found in dictionaries defines a cult as “a particular system of religious worship, especially with reference to its rites and ceremonies.”
 According to this wide-ranging definition, any religious group could be labeled as a cult.
 However, Christians have often defined a cult more narrowly, using a definition such as “a religious group that denies one or more of the fundamentals of biblical truth.”
 A cult holds views that are unorthodox and spurious.
 It claims to be part of a religion yet denies essential truths of that religion.